amnn/typed-geomlab-report/report.md

 Aiken, Wimmers and Lakshman go on to extend this work\ \cite{aiken1994soft} to include \textit{conditional types}, aiming to fill the same need as \textit{case types} (Section\ \ref{sec:case-types}).
 A conditional type $\tau?\sigma$ is semantically equivalent to the empty type when $\sigma$ is the empty type, and is equivalent to $\tau$ otherwise.

-We choose not to build upon this type system because compared to HM, there is less literature on its efficient implementation.
+We chose not to build upon this type system because compared to HM, there is less literature on its efficient implementation.
 Furthermore, in the spirit of \textit{GeomLab} being a teaching language, we wish to avoid introducing concepts like type intersection and negation whose benefits are perhaps not as great as product and union types for the programmer.

+An attempt to build a type system for \textit{Erlang}\ \cite{marlow1997practical} builds on and simplifies the idea of inferring types by solving systems of constraints \cite{mishra1985declaration,aiken1993type,aiken1994soft}.
+In \textit{Erlang}, product types have a tagged tuple representation that resembles \textit{GeomLab's}, with the tag in the tuple's first slot.
+The proposed type system avoids the discriminativity problem pragmatically by treating those tagged tuples specially.

+Finally, Cartwright and Fagan extend HM\ \cite{cartwright1991soft} to model constraints over types in a manner solveable by unification.
+Their techniques proved to be intuitive, easily extensible, and invaluable for our work.

 \section{Future Work}
 Everything I didn't have time to fully flesh out: